baibaichen/Blog2/Optimizer/COLUMBIA 数据库查询优化器的效率.md

 </p>

 ##### 4.2.3.1 O_GROUP - Task to Optimize a Group

-> This task finds the cheapest plan in this group, for a given set of contexts, and stores it (with the contexts) in the group's winner structure.
-If there is no cheapest plan (e.g. the upper bound cannot be met), the context with a null plan is stored in the winner structure.
-This task generates all relevant logical and physical expressions in the group, costs all the physical expressions and chooses the cheapest one.
-Two other types of tasks are created by O_GROUP task to generate and optimize the expressions in a group: O_EXPR and O_INPUTS.
->
-> Dynamic programming and memoization are used in this task.
-Before initiating optimization of all of a groups’ expressions, it checks whether the same optimization goal (i.e., same searching context) has been pursued already; if so, it simply returns the plan found in the earlier search.
-Reusing plans derived earlier is the crucial aspect of dynamic programming and memoization.
->
-> Figure 18 illustrates the process in O_GROUP task.
-It is implemented by `O_GROUP::perform()` method.
->
-> ```c++
-> /* Figure 18.
-Algorithm for O_GROUP */
->
-> //find the best plan for a group with certain context
-> O_GROUP::perform( context ) {
->   If ( lower bound of the group greater than upper bound in the context)
->     return;                                    // impossible goal
->   If ( there is a winner for the context )
->     return;                                   // done, no further optimization needed
->
->   // else, more search needed
->
->   // optimize all the logical mexprs with the same context
->   For ( each logical log_mexpr in the group )
->     PTasks.push (new O_EXPR( log_mexpr, context ) );
->
->   // cost all the physical mexprs with the same context
->   For ( each physical phys_mexpr in the group )
->     PTasks.push ( new O_INPUTS( phys_mexpr , context ) ) ;
-> }
-> /*
->   Note: Since the tasks are pushed into a stack, O_INPUTS tasks are actually scheduled earlier than O_EXPR tasks.
-It is desired because a winner may be produced earlier.
-> */
-> ```
->
-> As seen in figure 18, the separation of logical and physical multi-expressions in a group facilitates the search in this task.
-There are two cases for performing a O_GROUP task.
->
-> **First**, the first time optimizing a group (i.e., searching a group for a context): In this case, only one logical mexpr (the initial mexpr) is in the group.
-By this algorithm, only one task, O_EXPR the intial mexpr, is created and pushed into the task stack, which will generate other expressions by applying rules.
->
-> The **second** case occurs when optimizing a group under a different context, e.g., a different required physical property: In this case, the group has been optimized and may have some winners.
-So there may be more than one logical and physical multi-expression in the group.
-Two things are needed: 1.
-We need to perform O_EXPR on each logical multi-expression with the new context.
-Because under the new context, some rules in the rule set that can not be applied to a mexpr become applicable.
-Due to the unique rule set technique, we will not fire the same rule twice, thus avoiding duplicate multi-expressions generated into the group; 2.
-We need to perform O_INPUTS on each physical mexpr with the new context to calculate the cost of the physical mexpr and produce a winner for the context if possible.
->
-> In Cascades, the task of optimizing a group did not deal with physical multiexpressions.
-For all the logical multi-expressions in a group, the task creates and pushes the O_EXPR task for each logical multi-expression.
-Then all the physical multi-expressions will be generated and the costs are calculated.
-In the case of optimizing a group the second time, all physical multi-expressions would be generated again for cost calculations under a different context.
-And because all logical and physical multi-expressions are stored in one linked list, this method must skip over all the physical multi-expressions in a group.
-From this comparison, the algorithm of optimizing a group in Columbia is more efficient than that in Cascades.
->

 该任务在给定的一组上下文中，找到**组**中成本最低的计划，并将其（与上下文一起）存储在组的 **winner** 结构中。如果没有成本最低的计划（例如无法满足上限），那么带有空计划的上下文存储在 winner 结构中。该任务生成组中所有相关的逻辑和物理表达式，计算所有物理表达式的开销，并选择成本最低的计划。`O_GROUP` 创建两种其他类型的任务：`O_EXPR` 和 `O_INPUTS` 来生成和优化 **==Group==** 中的表达式。